B1Z0N/iahr/README.md

 # Thanks

-* To [Vsevolod Ambros](https://github.com/kraftwerk28), the man the idea of `iahr` was [stolen](https://github.com/kraftwerk28/tgai28) from.
+* To [Vsevolod Ambros](https://github.com/kraftwerk28), the man the idea of `Iahr` was [stolen](https://github.com/kraftwerk28/tgai28) from.

-* To my university, that will drop me out for doing this and not studying
+* To my university/employer, that will drop me out for doing this and not studying/working